Nivdc/godot-miniyaml/README.md

 "Mini" refers to both file size and structure; it's a single-script plugin.

 And you can even use the underscore `_` in numbers!
 Just like you use in GDScript.
-AWEOSOME! 😎
+AWESOME! 😎

 I may have made quite a few mistakes during the porting process and didn't leave enough documentation.
 If you have any questions or find any bugs, you can open an issue and ask me directly.